mpdf/mpdf.github.io/reference/mpdf-functions/setdisplaypreferences.md

 FitWindow: whether to resize the document’s window to fit the size of the first displayed page

-NoPrintScaling: overrides the user's default setting to scale the printing size (mPDF &gt;= 5.1)
+NoPrintScaling: overrides the user's default setting to scale the printing size (mPDF >= 5.1)

 # Examples